 Arbitrage betting on parlay bets/accumulators is not simple.
 It can highly reduce the chances of getting caught, but it requires a lot of time investment.

-While arbing with simple single bets, you cover both outcomes, and you are done with that arb.
+While using an arbitrage betting software with simple single bets, you cover both outcomes, and you are done with that arb.
 With parlay bets, it is way more complicated.